unturned-info/unturned-3-knowledgebase/docs/Modding/AssetBundles.md

 ## Content Bundles (*.content)

+!!! warning
+    The game will no longer load .content files due to the fact that master bundles can now support all the features of a .content file.
+Alongside that, the tool for it has been removed from the Project.unitypackage

-This format is used by devkit landscapes, material palettes and radio songs, but is unlikely to see any further use in favor of master bundles.
-Ideally support for these usages will be transitioned to master bundles.
+This format was by devkit landscapes, material palettes and radio songs, but has now replaced by master bundles.

 ### Tool Usage